agilemation/Belkin-WeMo-Command-Line-Tools/README.md

 This package provides a 'wemo' command that can be used to controll your Belkin WeMo power switch (and can be easialy extended to cater for other similar devices or new methods not yet implemented).

+## Installation
 For global installation of the package use:

     $ npm install -g belkin-wemo-command-line-tools

 That will install the latest version of the package that has hit the NPM repository.

-You can then run the command from anywhere (as long as you used the -g global flag) and doing so without any arguments will show you the usage page as such:
+You can then run the command from anywhere (as long as you used the -g global flag), if you run `npm install belkin-wemo-command-line-tools` without the `-g` flag, it will install it into your project locally under `./node_modules/belkin-wemo-command-line-tools` - doing this will require you to prefix the wemo command with a path that can locate it.

+# Basic Usage
+## Getting started with the CLI
+If you have globally installed the 'wemo' command, you can now run it in your terminal without any arguments, which will show you the usage page:

     $ wemo